We discussed design agreements last week; today we’re going to look at them from another angle. The first step is setting the budget with the client.

 One problem contractors run into is dealing with clients who want to change the scope of the project after signing the design agreement, and not realizing how it might impact their budget.

 A design agreement allows you to get paid for your work.
-All too often, design efforts are either given away or end up being a waste of time.
+Don’t waste your effort or your time.

 If you want to make the best use of your time and not allow others to waste your time, don’t estimate major projects without a design agreement.